aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Indicates if the cells justified or distributed alignment should be used on the last line of text.

+**Remarks**

 This is typical for East Asian alignments but not typical in other contexts.

 **Returns:**
 boolean